How To Video

 Harris Ranch Prime Rib Roast

-- 2 cups course salt sea salt or Kosher
+- 1/2 cup course salt Kosher or sea salt

 Whole-Grain Mustard Horseradish Sauce: